AntonioAPDL/antonio-aguirre.github.io/_posts/2025-02-16-HB-Tutorial.md

 3. **Optimize resources** (avoid memory crashes, leverage GPUs)
 4. **Manage workflows** (from data storage to result analysis)

-By the end, you’ll be equipped to tackle statistical challenges that once seemed computationally impossible—all while avoiding common pitfalls.
-Let’s transform those ambitious research questions into publishable results!

 ## Introduction to Cluster Computing for Stats Grads

 ### Brief Glossary: